A giant loomed in the depths of night.

 The girl immediately raised an eyebrow, “That sounds like you’re just telling me to die, though.”

 “It was that kind of ‘die’?!”
 Terra was surprised.
 Thinking back to when they first met, Diode had quickly mentioned the origin of her name.
-“I thought that it was the lovely kind of ‘die’, like short for ‘Diana’ or ‘diamond’...
-Die-san isn't okay?”
+“I thought that it was the lovely kind of ‘die’, like short for ‘Diana’ or ‘diamond’... so is Die-san not okay?”
 She innocently brought her face closer as she spoke.

-Just then, the tip of Diode’s nose gently warmed.
-She quickly turned around to face forward in the cockpit.
+At that, the tip of Diode’s nose gently flushed.
+She quickly turned to face forward in the cockpit.
 “If you want to call me that, then fine.
-It’s just a name, after all,” she sharply told Terra.
+It’s only a name, after all,” she replied bluntly.

 “Okay!
 Die-san.”